Vaccines: Safe and Effective, a Tool to Protect our Children

 MMR (Measles, Mumps, and Rubella)

 Measles is a viral illness that causes fever, cold symptoms, and rash.
-However in some people it can lead to pneumonia and other life-threatening complications.
+However, in some people, it can lead to pneumonia and other life-threatening complications.
 Mumps is a viral illness that causes painful swelling of the salivary glands around the cheek and the jaw.
-Rubella (also called “German measles”) is a viral respiratory illness that can cause rash.
+Rubella (also called “German measles”) is a viral respiratory illness that can cause a rash.
 It is generally mild in children.
 However, it can pass through a pregnant woman’s bloodstream to cause problems in an unborn fetus such as blindness, deafness, and mental retardation.

 Rotavirus is the most common cause of severe vomiting and diarrhea in young children.
 It is one of many viruses that can cause the “stomach flu” and may contribute to severe dehydration in infants and young children.
 Daycare or school attendance increases the risk of exposure to this viral illness.

-The Varicella Zoster virus causes “Chickenpox”, which is a contagious illness that causes cold symptoms and a very itchy rash.
+The Varicella-Zoster virus causes “Chickenpox”, which is a contagious illness that causes cold symptoms and a very itchy rash.
 It can be particularly problematic in pregnant women or individuals with a low immune system.
-Complications of chickenpox include pneumonia, and “Shingles” (a painful illness that can develop many years after the initial chicken pox infection).
+Complications of chickenpox include pneumonia, and “Shingles” (a painful illness that can develop many years after the initial chickenpox infection).